s-daoud/distillr/README.md

 **Objective:** Page to look at top 10 rated drinks and venues and average data

-- [ ] add average rating to drink page
+- [x] add average rating to drink page
-- [ ] add average rating to venue page
+- [x] add average rating to venue page
 - [x] page with top drinks and venues (ordered by average rating, limited to 10)
 - [x] add top rated page to navbar
-- [ ] create seed data
 - [x] style page

 ### Phase 7: Search and misc bonuses (1 day, W2D3)